Raulj123/zettelkasten/Data Structures/Arrays & Linked List.md

 # Linked List
 () -> () -> () ->
+* Singly linked lists contain nodes which have a 'value' field as well as 'next' field, which points to the next node in line of nodes.
 * Each element in list has a [[Pointer]] which has next address of next element
 * Do not have to be stored next to each other
 * Not index based